Qazeer/artefacts.help/pages/windows/registry_tools.md

 `RegistryExplorer` can process registry hive files or directly access the registry of the current live system.
-Additionally, both the `RegistryExplorer` / `RECmd` utilities can apply transaction log files, for example `ntuser.dat.LOG1`, to identify and recover deleted keys / values.
+Additionally, both the `RegistryExplorer` / `RECmd` utilities can apply transaction log files, for example `ntuser.dat.LOG1`, to identify and recover deleted keys/values.

 `RegistryExplorer` implements a number of [bookmarks](https://github.com/EricZimmerman/RegistryExplorerBookmarks) of